Chart Color Schemes

 Housing

-Camillo is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership
+Camillo is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Camillo's dwelling structure, as per the latest Census, consisted of 95.4% houses and 4.6% other dwellings.
-In contrast, Perth metro had 90.0% houses and 10.0% other dwellings.
-Home ownership in Camillo was at 27.5%, with mortgaged dwellings at 46.0% and rented ones at 26.5%.
-The median monthly mortgage repayment in Camillo was $1,300, lower than Perth metro's $1,750.
-The median weekly rent in Camillo was $280, compared to Perth metro's $305.
+Camillo's housing structure, as per the latest Census, consisted of 95.4% houses and 4.6% other dwellings such as semi-detached homes, apartments, and others.
+This is in contrast to Perth metro's composition of 77.8% houses and 22.1% other dwellings.
+Home ownership in Camillo stood at 27.5%, with mortgaged dwellings at 46.0% and rented ones at 26.5%.
+The median monthly mortgage repayment was $1,300, lower than Perth metro's average of $1,907.
+The median weekly rent in Camillo was recorded at $280, compared to Perth metro's $350.
 Nationally, Camillo's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing